Hantavirus Pulmonary Syndrome (HPS)

 What is the treatment for Hantavirus pulmonary syndrome?

-Supportive care, such as oxygen therapy and mechanical ventilation.
+Supportive care, including oxygen therapy and mechanical ventilation, as there is no specific antiviral treatment.

 Can Hantavirus pulmonary syndrome be prevented?